Who this is for

 Child Mentorship supports foster, adopted, and at-risk youth who benefit from consistent guidance, encouragement, and positive adult relationships.

 Mentors show up consistently, listen without judgment, encourage school and life goals, and model positive choices.
+Legacy program language describes mentors as adult volunteers who commit to supporting, guiding, and being a friend and role model to a young person.

 FAQs